sora-xor/sora-docs/src/rewards.md

 head:
   - - meta
     - name: description
-      content: "Discover the rewards program on the SORA Network and learn how you can earn rewards for participating in various activities within the SORA ecosystem.
-Explore the different types of rewards, including staking rewards, liquidity rewards, and referral rewards, and maximize your earnings in the SORA Network."
+      content: "Discover the rewards program on the SORA network and learn how you can earn rewards for participating in various activities within the SORA ecosystem.
+Explore the different types of rewards, including staking rewards, liquidity rewards, and referral rewards, and maximize your earnings in the SORA network."
   - - meta
     - name: keywords
-      content: "rewards, SORA Network, staking rewards, liquidity rewards, referral rewards, SORA ecosystem, earnings"
+      content: "rewards, SORA network, staking rewards, liquidity rewards, referral rewards, SORA ecosystem, earnings"
 ---

 <!-- TODO: